BROADSoftware/HADeploy/docsite/docs/plugins_reference/core/encrypted_vars.md

 ## Encrypting a value

 HADeploy encryption rely on the Ansible Vault capability.
-So, the encryption will be performed using `ansible-vault` commmand.
+So, the encryption will be performed using `ansible-vault` command.

 Here is a simple approach to achieve this: